klu-ai/EmbedKit/README.md

 ## Installation

-EmbedKit can be integrated into your Swift projects using the Swift Package Manager.
+EmbedKit can be easily integrated into your Swift projects using the Swift Package Manager.

 ### Swift Package Manager